keptn-workshops/getting-started/README.md

 Instructions for the HoT workshop "Intro to ACM with Keptn" given @Dynatrace Perform 2020

 # Overview
-In this workshop, you will get hands-on experience with the open source framework [keptn](https://keptn.sh), and see how it can help you to manage your cloud-native applications on Kubernetes
+In this workshop, you will get hands-on experience with the open-source framework [Keptn](https://keptn.sh), and see how it can help you to manage your cloud-native applications on Kubernetes.

 # Pre-requisites

 ## 1. Accounts

-1. Dynatrace - Assumes you will use a [trial SaaS dynatrace tenant](https://www.dynatrace.com/trial).
+1. Dynatrace - Assumes you will use a [trial SaaS Dynatrace tenant](https://www.dynatrace.com/trial).
 You will get your Dynatrace Tenant credentials during the workshop.
-1. GitHub Account (optional)
+1. GitHub, GitLab, Bitbucket or any other Git service account (optional)
 1. GKE Cluster - you will get the access information during the workshop

 ## 2. Git Repo (optional, but recommended)
-Keptn installs its own Git.
-In order to modify SLIs & SLOs that are managed by keptn we will define a remote git upstream.
+Keptn installs its own Git repo.
+In order to modify SLIs & SLOs that are managed by Keptn, we will define a remote Git upstream.
 Feel free to use GitHub, GitLab, Bitbucket or any other Git service.
 What you need are these 3 things
-1. **GIT_REMOTE_URL**: Create a Remote Git Hub Repo that includes a Readme.md
+1. **GIT_REMOTE_URL**: Create a remote Git repo that includes a Readme.md
-2. **GIT_USER**: Your git user to login
+2. **GIT_USER**: Your Git user to login
-3. **GIT_TOKEN**: A token for your git that allows keptn to push updates to that repo
+3. **GIT_TOKEN**: A token for your Git that allows Keptn to push updates to that repo

-You can create the GitHub Token as follows:
+You can create the GitHub repo as follows:

 ![](images/github_repo_create.png)

 ## 3. Dynatrace Token
-This example shows keptn quality gates based on Dynatrace metrics using the new [Dynatrace Metrics v2 API](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/environment-api/metric/).
+This example shows Keptn quality gates based on Dynatrace metrics using the new [Dynatrace Metrics v2 API](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/environment-api/metric/).
-Hence you need Dynatrace that instruments the services you want to validate SLOs against.
-In order for keptn to automate that validation we need two things:
+Hence, you need Dynatrace that instruments the services you want to validate SLOs against.
+In order for Keptn to automate that validation we need two things:
-1. **Dynatrace URL**: Thats e.g: https://abc12345.dynatrace.live.com (for SaaS) or your https://managedservice/e/yourenvioronment (for Managed)
+1. **Dynatrace URL**: That's e.g: https://abc12345.dynatrace.live.com (for SaaS) or your https://managedservice/e/yourenvioronment (for Managed)
 2. **Dynatrace API Token**: Please create a Dynatrace API token with access to timeseries as well as read & write configuration (for my advanced service metric SLIs)
 3. **Dynatrace PAAS API Token**: Please create a Dynatrace PaaS token which will be used to rollout the OneAgent on your EKS cluster